ardanlabs/python-go/pyext/README.md

 it with it's garbage collector.
 FIXME: Need to verify this

 In other cases you might not be that lucky, and then either you'll leak memory or "double free" a pointer leading to a crash.
-Make sure to read carfully the documentation of all the functions you're using and monitor your application for memory usage.
+Make sure to read carefully the documentation of all the functions you're using and monitor your application for memory usage.

 ### Python Module